-Small, white patches appearing on the tongue can be caused by a condition called Leukoplakia.
+Small, white patches on tongues can be caused by a condition called Leukoplakia.
 Leukoplakia is not a form of cancer but it does increase your risk of developing oral cancer.

 Smoking is the most common cause of Leukoplakia, but other irritants can trigger it too, such as rough, uneven teeth, injury to the side of the cheek from biting, chewing tobacco and inflammatory conditions of the body.

 Leukoplakia often goes away on it’s own, but in 5-17% of cases it can develop into oral cancer, so it’s always best to get it checked out by your dentist or doctor if you have concerns.

 Treat it!
-Small patches can be removed by your doctor or dentist using a scalpel or laser.
+Small white patches on tongues can be removed by your doctor or dentist using a scalpel or laser.
 Larger leukoplakia patches will require oral surgery.